 …and on the other side, in pencil – ‘I have included this note just in case you felt you needed it some time.
 God bless you and your wonderful music.
 Ken’

-After this I suppose SOME buskers might head home but 1 AM A PROFESSIONAL and carry on!…and as well I should because shortly after, I sell my first busking cd – to a lady who wants to cheer her under the weather husband up (I wouldn’t buy my cd for that and hands over a ten pound note, so she gets a fiver back – I think that’s alright for a 24 minute cd, recorded ‘live’ with the number 35 bus going by, and no overdubs.
-But my good fortune doesn’t end there, oh no. Because at 5:35 a man wants me to play at his wife’s 50th tonight at 8 o’clock – and it’s a PAID gig!
-It’s time to quit while I’m ahead – before something terrible befalls me.
+After this I suppose some buskers might head home but I AM A PROFESSIONAL and carry on!…and as well I should because shortly after, I sell my first busking CD, to a lady who wants to cheer her ‘under the weather husband up,’ and hands over a ten pound note, so she gets a fiver back – I think that’s alright for a 24 minute CD, recorded LIVE with the number 35 bus going by, and no overdubs.
+But my good fortune doesn’t end there, oh no. Because at 5:35 a man wants me to play at his wife’s 50th tonight at 8 o’clock…and it’s a PAID gig!
+It’s time to quit while I’m ahead, before something terrible befalls me.
 What a day – it’ll never happen again.